atomicobject/source_control/one/01_slide.md

 * Punching out with uncommitted code is a NO NO

 !SLIDE incremental bullets
-# What else besides code?
+# Not just for code
 * Sales proposals
 * Invoices and POs
 * Critical internal documents